mbsa92/pokemon/README.md

 ```

 ### Completed task

-Create a web application to list all Pokémon and show paginated results

 - User should be shown the Pokémons in a card-based layout (click to see best practices)
 - Each card should contain the image of the Pokémon, Name, Height, Weight, List of abilities.